Uriel: In Anglican tradition

 In the traditions and hagiography of the Episcopal and other Anglican churches, Uriel is mentioned as an archangel.
-He is recognized as the patron saint of the sacrament of confirmation.
-In some Episcopal churches, Uriel is also regarded as the keeper of beauty and light, and regent of the sun and constellations; in iconography he is shown holding in his right hand a Greek Ionic column which symbolizes perfection in aesthetics and man-made beauty, in his left hand a staff topped with the sun.
+He is recognised as the patron saint of the sacrament of confirmation.
+In some Episcopal churches, Uriel is also regarded as the keeper of beauty and light, and regent of the sun and constellations; in iconography he is shown holding in his right hand a Greek Ionic column which symbolises perfection in aesthetics and man-made beauty, in his left hand a staff topped with the sun.
 He is celebrated in the Anglican liturgical calendars on the Feast of the Archangels.
-The Church of St. Uriel the Archangel in Sea Girt, New Jersey is a testimony to Anglicans' devotion to Uriel.
+The Church of St. Uriel the Archangel at Sea Girt, New Jersey is a testimony to Anglicans' devotion to Uriel.

 The Anglican intercessional prayer to Saint Uriel the Archangel is as follows;

-Oh holy Saint Uriel, intercede for us that our hearts may burn with the fire of the Sacred Heart of Jesus.
+O holy Saint Uriel, intercede for us that our hearts may burn with the fire of the Sacred Heart of Jesus.